zachPorras/mos-eisley-hosted/README.md

 *This is the Heroku-hosted repository for this project.
-The development repository for this project is located at https://github.com/zachPorras/mos_eisley_archives.*
+The development repository for this project is located at https://github.com/zachPorras/mos_eisley_archives and includes a pre-build React front-end directory.*

 *Use the following login to view data already loaded into the database: maul@sith.org / password: horns*